alejandrouda/pindev/README.md

 To review the full workflow, you will need access to the builder page's repository.
 Please share the emails I should grant access to.

-In the agent chat, you can also enable the "Test workflow" mode, which will run the request on the webhook test url
+In the agent chat, you can also enable the "Test workflow" mode (under the settings button), which will run the request on the webhook test url

 <img width="334" height="542" alt="Screenshot 2026-09-08 at 23 00 01" src="https://github.com/user-attachments/assets/18b488e5-29a2-4168-91be-4a346fee7a13" />